How to Choose a Garage Door Opener

 Choosing a reliable and safe garage door opener is important if you want your home to be secure.
 When you’re shopping for an opener, read customer reviews to find out which models are reliable and have positive feedback.

-Pay particular attention to those written by homeowners who have had their opener for many years, as these reviews can be the most helpful in determining the quality of the product.
+Pay close attention to those written by homeowners who have had their opener for many years, as these reviews can be the most helpful in determining the quality of the product.

 Additionally, consider looking for openers with reverse motion alerts, which will notify you if something is blocking or stuck under the door.